VaidheeswaranS/test-terraform-project/Challenge-1/pre-reqs.md

 	vpc
 	alb-web
 	ec2-web
-	register the web instance as targets for web alb (using console) alb-app
+	register the web instance as targets for web alb once 2/2 status check completed (using console) alb-app
 	ec2-app
-	register the app instance as targets for app alb (using console) rds
+	register the app instance as targets for app alb once 2/2 status check completed (using console) rds
 	```